mmbman/Katagiri/1982-11-17-Blue-Cliff-Record-Case-34.md

 >
 > (From “The Blue Cliff Record”, translated by Thomas Cleary & J.C.
 Cleary.)

-(Transcriber’s Note: While reading Katagiri Roshi’s commentary on this case, consider substituting the word *ordinary* whenever he says *usual*.
+(**Transcriber’s Note**: While reading Katagiri Roshi’s commentary on this case, consider substituting the word *ordinary* whenever he says *usual*.
 For example, instead of “in the usual way,” you might read, “in the ordinary way”. *Usual* suggests *customary*, and so the implication of the word depends more on the context: for example, “the usual” in studying Zen may be different than “the usual” in daily life.
 In contrast, *ordinary* is pretty much just *ordinary*.
 Cleary’s translation of Yun Men’s notes uses the word *ordinary*, and I think using that word would make it easier to follow what Katagiri Roshi is saying.
 However, I didn’t want to change the word *usual* in the transcript, because he might be using that word intentionally for some reason.)

 **Katagiri Roshi:** This case doesn’t have a pointer, just a case and verse.
 The conversation between Yang Shan and the monk in this case is construed in a very common or usual (ordinary) way, to all intents and purposes.
 But sometimes we don’t understand why [in Zen we have to] think again about these usual conversations.
 In a sense, the Zen spirit is a little bit cryptic, it’s not the usual way; but in a good sense I think the Zen spirit is very compassionate to us.
 That’s why it’s pretty hard to understand.
 With this conversation, it doesn’t matter whether it is valuable or not; the important point is that we have to have open eyes to see the human world, visible and also invisible, in a little bigger scale.
 You have to see it.
 If you understand just the surface of human life, it’s not good enough for us to live in peace and harmony.